openstack/trove/doc/source/contributor/design.rst

 Trove-api
 =========

-The trove-api service provides a RESTful API that supports JSON and XML to provision and manage Trove instances.
+The trove-api service provides a RESTful API that supports JSON to provision and manage Trove instances.

 * A REST-ful component
-* Entry point - trove/bin/trove-api
+* Entry point - trove/cmd/api.py
 * Uses a WSGI launcher configured by etc/trove/api-paste.ini
 * Defines the pipeline of filters; authtoken, ratelimit, etc.
 * Defines the app_factory for the troveapp as